farhanafaiz03/farhanafaiz03/README.md

-# 👋 Hey, I'm Farhana Faiz!
+# 👋 Hey Everyone, I'm Farhana!

 > **Turning curiosity into code and data into discovery.**